djangulo/britecore_application/README.md

 I decided to use Django with Django Rest Framework, as it is an incredibly powerful tool for API creation.

-The tables were modeled rather straightforwardly (by Django standards), by creating a RiskType model and a FieldType model, then relating the FieldType to the RiskType via a foreign key.
+The tables were modeled rather straightforwardly (by Django standards), by creating a RiskType model, and a FieldType model, then relating the FieldType to the RiskType via a foreign key.
 They're arranged as follows:

 RiskType model has: